Aldo Palazzeschi: Biography

-In the late sixties and early seventies, he started publishing again, with a series of novels that resecured his place in the new, post-war avant-garde.
+Towards the end of his life, amused by the new scholarly interest in such an anti-academic movement as Futurism, he returned briefly to poetry and the free-floating fantasy writing of his youth.
+In the late 1960s and early 1970s, he started publishing again, with a series of novels that resecured his place in the new, post-war avant-garde.
 He died in 1974 in his apartment in Rome.

 Legacy

 Today he is often considered an important influence on later Italian writers, especially those of the neoavanguardia in both prose and verse.
 His work is well noted by its "grotesque and fantastic elements".

-French composer Pascal Dusapin composed the opera Perelà, uomo di fumo (premiered 2003), which is based on the novel by Palazzeschi.
+In 2003, French composer Pascal Dusapin composed the opera Perelà, uomo di fumo, which is based on the novel Il codice di Perelà by Palazzeschi.